"

 “In older adults, does regular physical activity reduce the risk of developing depression compared to no physical activity?”

-Activity one: In pairs or small groups, students are given a simulated AI output (you create this—see example below) that includes a clinical question and a list of references.
-Ask students to: check if the references are real and accurate and evaluate whether the sources are appropriate for clinical decision-making.
+Activity one (verification of sources): In pairs or small groups, students are given a simulated AI output (you create this—see example below) that includes a question and a list of references.
+Ask students to: check if the references are real and accurate and evaluate whether the sources are appropriate for discipline-specific decision-making.

 AI-Generated References: